 To understand our data, you need to understand how we detect malicious and suspicious behavior in the first place.
-We gather telemetry from our customers’ endpoints and feed it through a constantly evolving library of detection analytics.
-Each detection analytic is mapped to one or more ATT&CK techniques and sub-techniques, as appropriate.
+We gather telemetry from our customers’ environments and feed it through a constantly evolving library of detection analytics.
+Our detection analytics are mapped to one or more ATT&CK techniques and sub-techniques, as appropriate.
 When telemetry matches the logic in one of our detection analytics, an event is generated for review by our detection engineers.

-It’s important to understand that the techniques and sub-techniques we’re counting are based on our analytics—and not on the review performed by our detection engineers, during which they include more context into detections.
-We’ve chosen this approach out of efficiency and consistency.
-However, the limitation of this approach is that context gleaned during the investigation of a threat does not contribute to its technique mapping, and, by extension, some small percentage of threats may be mapped incorrectly or impartially.
+It’s important to understand that the techniques and sub-techniques we’re counting are based on our analytics—and not on the individual review performed by our detection engineers, during which they add more context into detections.
+We’ve chosen this approach to maximize efficiency and consistency.
+However, the limitation of this approach is that context gleaned during the investigation of a threat does not inform its technique mapping, and by extension, some small percentage of threats may be mapped incorrectly or incompletely.
 That said, we continually review these confirmed threats, and we do not believe that there are a significant number of mapping errors in our dataset.

-Now that we’ve explained how we map to MITRE, you may be wondering how we tally the scores for the Threat Detection Report.
-Our methodology for counting technique prevalence has largely remained consistent since the original report in 2019.
-For each malicious or suspicious detection we published during the year, we incremented the count for each technique reflected by a detection analytic that contributed to that detection.
-(We excluded data from detections of unwanted software from these results.)
-If that detection was remediated, and the host was reinfected at a later date, a new detection would be created, thus incrementing the counts again.
-While this method of counting tends to overemphasize techniques that get reused across multiple hosts in a single environment (such as when a laterally moving adversary generates multiple detections within a single environment), we feel this gives appropriate weight to the techniques you are most likely to encounter as a defender.
+You may be wondering how we tally the scores for the Threat Detection Report.
+Our methodology for counting technique prevalence has largely remained consistent since our first Threat Detection Report in 2019.
+For each malicious or suspicious detection we published during the year, we incremented the count for each technique reflected by a detection analytic that contributed to that detection (excluding data from detections of unwanted software).
+If that detection was remediated and the host was reinfected at a later date, a new detection would be created, thus incrementing the counts again.
+While this method of counting tends to overemphasize techniques that get reused across multiple hosts in a single environment (such as when a laterally moving adversary generates multiple detections within a single environment), this gives appropriate weight to the techniques you are most likely to encounter as a defender.

 For the purposes of this report, we decided to set our rankings based on techniques, even though the majority of our analysis and detection guidance will be based on sub-techniques.
 This seemed to be the most reasonable approach, considering the following: